Skip to content

 Parameter Description

-url URL to fetch (required)
+url URL to fetch, must start with http:// or https:// (required)

-format Output format: markdown (default), text, or html
+format markdown (default), text, or html

 timeout Timeout in seconds (default: 30, max: 120)